Nightfury874/DSAMiniproject/README.md

 Pic 1

-##How to implement the Header File in a program
+## How to implement the Header File in a program

 To make a header file, we have to create one file with a name, and extension should be "".h"".
 In that function there will be no main() function.
 In that file, we can put some variables, some functions etc. To use that header file, it should be present at the same directory, where the program is located.
 Now using #include we have to put the header file name.
 The name will be inside double quotes.
 Include syntax will be look like this.

 To include the header file in your program use

-#include”header_file.h”
+           #include"header_file.h"